Valery Shmukler: Scientific work

-Shmukler's scientific interests are associated with the theory of structural systems, information technology for the calculation and design of structures, and methods of their optimization and rationalization.
-His main works in this area include the integrated gradient method for finding the global extremum of functionals on many variables, a method for solving multiobjective optimization problems, overdetermined contour collocation method for solving boundary problems in the theory of plates and shells, and compilation methods for solving nonlinear problems of the theory of constructions.
+Shmukler's scientific interests were associated with the theory of structural systems, information technology for the calculation and design of structures, and methods of their optimization and rationalization.
+His main works in this area included the integrated gradient method for finding the global extremum of functionals on many variables, a method for solving multi-objective optimization problems, overdetermined contour collocation method for solving boundary problems in the theory of plates and shells, and compilation methods for solving nonlinear problems of the theory of constructions.
 A cycle of his work devoted to the creation of direct design methods, well-founded principles of new energy, is the basis of the formation of constructions with simple external and complex internal geometry.
 Based on this work, the following were created: a family of gantry and bridge cranes up to 800 tons and the architectural construction systems RAMPA, IKAR, DOBOL, intended for housing and civil engineering.

 In 1999, he was elected as a member of the Ukrainian Academy of Construction.
 Shmukler's scientific achievements were marked with state awards: for the organization, implementation, and development of the youth construction in Ukraine – 40 Years of Youth Residential Complex Movement Medal (2011); and for his outstanding contribution to the development of science, technology, and engineering in Ukraine – Silver Medal of the Academy of Construction of Ukraine (2013) and Gold Medal of A. N. Podgorny of the Engineering Academy of Ukraine (2014).
 In 2015 he was awarded the honorary title «Honored Worker of Science and Technology of Ukraine».
 References to Shmukler's works can be found in a number of books, articles, dissertations, and research reports.
 The constructions developed by him are used and applied in a number of projected and constructed facilities.